voucherifyio/voucherify-js-sdk/README.md

 # <a name="migration"></a>↔️ Migration

-Check our [MIGRATION GUIDE](/MIGRATION.md) to learn more about switching to the newest Voucherify JS SDK.
+Check out [MIGRATION GUIDE](/packages/sdk/MIGRATION.md) to learn more about switching to the newest Voucherify JS SDK.

 # <a name="typescript"></a>🦸 TypeScript